-SPECIFIC OBJECTIVE ACTIVITY MEANS REQUIRED ESTIMATED ADDITIONAL COST (EURO) 1 Ratification of relevant international maritime conventions related to the protection of the marine environment a) Contracting Parties to ratify and implement, with [high priority], the MARPOL Convention and its six annexes, to ensure their transposition into national law, placing special emphasis on revised Annex V (Regulations for the prevention of pollution by garbage from ships) and Annex VI (Regulations for the prevention of air pollution from ships) as amended, and to co-operate through REMPEC to ensure full compliance with its provisions Appropriate action by the maritime administration Nil b) Contracting Parties to ratify and implement, with [high priority], other IMO relevant international conventions and to ensure their transposition into national law by the same time and full compliance with their provisions Appropriate action by the maritime administration Nil The Secretariat to provide Mediterranean coastal States, which so request, with advice and assistance in order to meet the priorities set forth in sub-paragraphs (a) and (b) above Nil d) The Secretariat to assist Mediterranean coastal States, which so request, in their efforts to ratify and implement the International Convention for the Control and Management of Ships' Ballast Water and sediments, 2004, in conjunction with the implementation of the Mediterranean Strategy on Ships' Ballast Water Management and of the Globallast Partnerships Project in the Mediterranean in collaboration with the Regional Activity Centre for Specially Protected Areas (RAC/SPA) Staff time Nil e) The Secretariat to explore the possibility of drawing assistance for the above purposes under the IMO Integrated Technical Co-operation Programme Staff time Nil 1 bis To control and manage ships' biofouling to minimize the transfer of invasive aquatic species a) Contracting Parties to apply, with [high priority], the 2011 Guidelines for the control and management of ships' biofouling to minimize the transfer of invasive aquatic species when adopting measures to minimize the risk of introducing such species via biofouling, and report to IMO on any experience gained in their implementation Appropriate action by the maritime administration, with additional support Nil b) Contracting Parties to disseminate the Guidelines to the shipping industry and other interested parties, and request them to cooperate in minimizing the risks involved Ditto.
-Nil the Secretariat to provide Mediterranean coastal States, which so request, with advice and assistance in order to fulfil the aims under sub-paragraphs (a) and (b) above Staff time Nil
+SPECIFIC OBJECTIVE ACTIVITY MEANS REQUIRED ESTIMATED ADDITIONAL COST (EURO) 1 Ratification of relevant international maritime conventions related to the protection of the marine environment. a) Contracting Parties to ratify and implement, with high priority, the MARPOL Convention and its six annexes, to ensure their transposition into national law, placing special emphasis on revised Annex V (Regulations for the prevention of pollution by garbage from ships) and Annex VI (Regulations for the prevention of air pollution from ships) as amended, and to co-operate through REMPEC to ensure full compliance with its provisions Appropriate action by the maritime administration Nil b) Contracting Parties to ratify and implement, with high priority, other IMO relevant international conventions and to ensure their transposition into national law by the same time and full compliance with their provisions Appropriate action by the maritime administration Nil c) The Secretariat to provide Mediterranean coastal States, which so request, with advice and assistance in order to meet the priorities set forth in sub-paragraphs (a) and (b) above Staff time.
+Nil d) The Secretariat to assist Mediterranean coastal States, which so request, in their efforts to ratify and implement the International Convention for the Control and Management of Ships' Ballast Water and sediments, 2004, in conjunction with the implementation of the Mediterranean Strategy on Ships' Ballast Water Management and of the GloBallast Partnerships Project in the Mediterranean in collaboration with the Regional Activity Centre for Specially Protected Areas (RAC/SPA) Staff time Nil e) The Secretariat to explore the possibility of drawing assistance for the above purposes under the IMO Integrated Technical Co- operation Programme Staff time Nil 2 To control and manage ships' biofouling to minimize the transfer of invasive aquatic species. a) Contracting Parties to apply, with medium priority, the 2011 Guidelines for the control and management of ships' biofouling to minimize the transfer of invasive aquatic species when adopting measures to minimize the risk of introducing such species via biofouling, and report to IMO on any experience gained in their implementation Appropriate action by the maritime administration, with additional support Nil